 The Planning & Economic Development Department is responsible for administering three primary land use management functions: long-range planning, short-range planning, and zoning regulation.
 Links containing important information related to these functions can be found below.

 Town of Selma Land Use Plan - Last updated in 2009, the Land Use Plan contains the Town's official positions and policies related to growth and development.
 While the document is not regulatory, it should be the primary source consulted when making decisions on land use matters.

-Town of Selma Strategic Planning Document - Written in 2008, the Strategic Planning Document is an analysis of strengths, weaknesses, opportunities, and threats facing Selma and strategies to address them.
+Town of Selma Strategic Planning Document - The Strategic Planning Document is an analysis of strengths, weaknesses, opportunities, and threats facing Selma and strategies to address them.

 Johnston County Multi-Jurisdictional Hazard Mitigation Plan - As of 2010, this document is currently being updated.
 The plan addresses environmental hazards facing Johnston County and its municipalities and techniques employed to address those hazards.

 Upper Coastal Plain Rural Planning Organization (UCPRPO) - A regional planning group consisting of representatives from local governments in Wilson, Nash, Edgecombe, and Johnston Counties, focused on ensuring regional transportation interests are addressed.

 Triangle J Council of Governments - A voluntary organization of municipal and county governments in North Carolina's Region J (Chatham, Durham, Johnston, Lee, Moore, Orange and Wake Counties) to aid, assist, and improve the capabilities of local governments in administration, planning, fiscal management and development.